← Heimdall Docs

 Team invite flow

 Let existing users invite new team members into their workspace.
-Heimdall handles the invite token, expiration, and user creation on acceptance.
+Heimdall handles the invite code, expiration, and membership creation on acceptance.

 Steps